 Filter And Hood Adapters

-There are now two versions of the square hood.
-The LH-X200s, which is the standard version, and there is an LH-ES3 that has a cutout in the corner so as to not block the OVF view.
-Also, you can use UV or Soft Mist filters with these.
-Note: IÂ would be a little worried about this style of filter blocking some of the flash if you use the flash.
+Haoge Square Metal Lens Hood Shade + Adapter This is a pretty cool square metal lens hood.
+It’s a different style and a different look.There are now two versions of the square hood: the LH-X200s, the standard version, and the LH-ES3, which has a cutout in the corner to avoid blocking the OVF view.
+You can also use UV or Soft Mist filters with these.
+Note: I would be a little worried about this style of filter blocking some of the flash if you use the flash.
 I do, so I go with the other style that tapers in.
-LH-X200S Black – Amazon |
+LH-X200S Black – Amazon LH-ES3 Silver – Amazon |

 If you want to use a lens cap on any of these, you can just use a Fujifilm 49mm plastic lens cap – Amazon